PerNilsson360/jstr/README.md

 With this software it is possible to use XPath as a query language for JSON encoded data.
 It is also possible to enforce semantic constraints on JSON data using schematron.
-Structural and "simple" data constraints should be enforced by validation using JSON schema [7].
+Structural and "simple" data constraints should be enforced by JSON schema [7] validation.

 Schematron [6] is a XML language but this software implements a subset of it using JSON.
 Schematron is a relative simple language and relies on XPath to